Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Introduction

-The tail pairwise dependence matrix is closely related to the max-linear model, a simple but rather flexible multivariate extreme-value model.
+The tail pairwise dependence matrix is closely related to the \emph{max-linear model}, a simple but rather flexible multivariate extreme-value model.
 In such a model, each component of a $d$-dimensional vector can be interpreted as the maximum shock among a set of $q$ independent heavy-tailed factors.
-The max-linear model has $d \times q$ parameters (or $d \times(q-1)$ when margins are standardized), usually stocked in a parameter matrix $A \in \RR^{d \times q}$.
-Max-linear models are, among other applications, used to model extremes on directed acyclic graphs \citep{gissibl2015} or latent factor structures for financial returns \citep{cui2018}.
-If the number of parameters is limited, one can use the minimum distance estimation \citep{einmahl2018} or spherical $k$-means \citep{janssen2020} to estimate a max-linear model. \citet{kiriliouk2020} presents hypothesis tests aiding in deciding the size of $q$.
+The max-linear model has $dq$ parameters (or $d(q-1)$ when margins are standardized), usually stocked in a parameter matrix $A \in \RR^{d \times q}$.
+Max-linear models are, among other applications, used to model extremes on directed acyclic graphs \citep{gissibl2015} or as latent factor structures for financial returns \citep{cui2018}.
+If the number of parameters is limited, one can use minimum distance estimation \citep{einmahl2018} or spherical $k$-means \citep{janssen2020} to estimate a max-linear model. \citet{kiriliouk2020} presents hypothesis tests aiding in deciding the size of $q$.
+Theoretically, \citet{fougeres2013} proved that the max-linear model is dense in the class of $d$-dimensional multivariate extreme-value distributions.

-Theoretically, \citet{fougeres2013} showed that the max-linear model is dense in the class of $d$-dimensional multivariate extreme-value distributions.
-Moreover, \citet{cooley2019} showed that there exists a finite $q \in \mathbb{N}$ such that the tail pairwise dependence matrix $\Sigma_{\vX}$ of any multivariate regularly varying random vector $\vc{X}$ with $\alpha = 2$ is equal to that of a max-linear model with $q$ factors via the relation $\Sigma_{\vX}=AA^T$.
-In practice, the parameter matrix $A$ of this max-linear model can be estimated through a completely positive decomposition of $\Sigma_{\vX}$.
+\citet{cooley2019} showed that there exists a finite $q \in \mathbb{N}$ such that the tail pairwise dependence matrix $\Sigma_{\vX}$ of any multivariate regularly varying random vector $\vc{X}$ with $\alpha = 2$ is equal to that of a max-linear model with $q$ factors via the relation $\Sigma_{\vX}=AA^T$.
+In practice, the parameter matrix $A$ of the max-linear model can be obtained through a completely positive decomposition of $\Sigma_{\vX}$.
 A matrix $S$ is called \emph{completely positive} if there exists a non-negative matrix $A$ such that $S = A A^T$; finding this matrix $A$ amounts to finding a \emph{completely positive decomposition} of $S$.
-Positive decompositions are well studied in the linear algebra literature \citep{groetzner2020,bot2021}, where it is shown that the maximum number of columns of $A$ is $d(d+1)/2 - 4$.
-The positive decomposition can be obtained via a decomposition algorithm, nevertheless, the algorithm is computationally intensive.
+Note that the completely positive decomposition is not unique, i.e., multiple max-linear models may share the same TPDM.
+Positive decompositions are well studied in the linear algebra literature \citep{barioli2003,groetzner2020,bot2021}, where it is shown that the maximum number of columns of $A$ is $d(d+1)/2 - 4$.
+Algorithms exists to obtain positive decompositions, but they are computationally intensive.